 It depends who your proposed lender is.
 Santander has different requirements for example to Birmingham Midshires.
 Should you wish to telephone us we can check with the appropriate lender.
 If you lender is happy to lend one our lawyers can help as they are accustomed to dealing with flying freeholds in Biddulph.
 Conveyancing will be smoother if you use a solicitor in Biddulph especially if they are familiar with such properties in Biddulph.

 I'm refinancing my current property to a BTL loan with Norwich and Peterborough Building Society and intend to use the remaining equity as a down payment on another property.
 The location we are interested in is Biddulph.
 Will your conveyancers be able to act for both sets of lenders and link together the two deals?

 Make use of our comparison tool on this page to be sure that the lawyers are approved by both lenders.
 Having checked that they are the conveyancer should be able to tie up the two conveyancing matters but you should have a chat with you lawyer and specify your desired outcome and needs.

-I need to retain a conveyancing solicitor for remortgage conveyancing in Biddulph.
-I have land on a web site which looks to be the ideal answer If it is possible to get all formalities done via email that would be ideal.
-Should I be concerned?
+I need to appoint a conveyancing solicitor for some conveyancing in Biddulph.
+I happened to chance upon a site which appears to be the perfect solution If there is a chance to get all the legals completed via email that would be ideal.
+Do I need to be wary?
 What should out be looking out for?

 As usual with these online conveyancers you need to read ALL the small print - did you notice the extra charge for dealing with the mortgage?